san-services/kafkaclient/README.md

 )
 ```

-2. Make sure you have a go struct representing your custom schema - this will help you build a message to send, e.g.:
+2. Create a go struct to represent your custom schema - this will help you build a message to send, e.g.:

 ```go
 type testMessage struct {